-The Storkcraft Equinox 3-in-1 is a modern design on a familiar classic with simple styling and fun crisscross end caps.
-This mostly solid wood baby crib has tough paint, a sturdy feel, and is one of the easiest in the group to assemble, taking under 30 minutes from start to finish.
-We like the final look, which does its best to hide or at least disguise fasteners, unlike some of the competition where everything is exposed.
-This bed can convert to a toddler or daybed with additional parts to purchase.
+The Storkcraft Equinox 3-in-1 option is a modern take on a familiar classic with simple styling and playful crisscross end caps.
+This mostly solid wood baby crib has chip-resistant paint, a sturdy feel, and is one of the easiest in our tests to assemble, with a set up time under 30 minutes.
+We like the final look, which does its best to hide or at least disguise fasteners, unlike some of the competition where many are exposed.
+This option converts to a toddler or daybed with parts you can buy separately.

 The Equinox has the lowest sitting mattress level, which is both a blessing and a curse.
 While it is excellent for standing or climbing toddlers, it can be hard on petite parents who may need to reach further into a crib to soothe a sad toddler.
 The mattress height is adjustable, which can alleviate some of the potential problems but not all.
-Overall, we love the unique style of this simple crib and find the modern design and color match or complement almost any decor, with a look and feel that take center stage or can let other elements shine.
-We think most parents will love this impressive option.
+Overall, we love the unique look of this straightforward choice and find the design matches or complements almost any modern nursery decor, with a look and feel that takes center stage or can let other elements shine.
+We think most parents will adore this lovely crib.